-- catch a No 14 Wilton bus to Weld Street and the northern end of Te Ahumairangi Hill section of the walk and the southern end of the Trelissick Park section
+- Head to Weld Street for the northern end of Te Ahumairangi Hill section of the walk and the southern end of the Trelissick Park section

-- take train to Simla Crescent station and join the walk there.
+- You can also begin at Simla Crescent station and join the walk there.

-For bus and train timetables see the Metlink website.
+For public transport options, see the Metlink website.